+On the flip side, if you are the spouse who is more likely to pay alimony, the longer you delay legal separation and divorce, the more you might end up paying.
 There are several reasons for this.
 First, the longer the marriage, the higher the likelihood you'll have to pay (more) spousal support.
 Second, if you've been informally paying your spouse a lot more than they would have received under the law, you could end up having to continue paying a higher amount.

-The kids are going to be fine (really and truly).
+The kids are going to be fine (really and truly)

-It's not the divorce itself that you need to be concerned with when it comes to your kids.
+It's not the divorce itself you need to be concerned with when it comes to your kids.
 What matters most is how you separate.
-If your kids are exposed to a lot of conflict and fighting and feeling uncertain about their own futures, they will have more difficulty processing this change in the family status.
+If your kids are exposed to a lot of conflict and fighting and feel uncertain about their own futures, they will have more difficulty processing this change in the family status.
 If you and your spouse keep things as amicable as possible, demonstrating to your kids that even though your relationship is changing, your relationship with them is not and they're still your #1, you might be surprised by their resiliency and ability to adapt.
 Not that it's easy ... but they will be okay.

-Cost, time, and conflict are only factors if you let them be.
+Cost, time, and conflict are only factors if you let them be

-Chances are you've heard horror stories about divorcing couples: fighting, pit-bull attorneys, exorbitant legal fees.
+Chances are you've heard horror stories about divorcing couples: fighting, pit bull attorneys, exorbitant legal fees.
 But that's their divorce story, not yours.
 When was the last time you heard a juicy, gossipy update about someone's amicable, low-conflict divorce?
 Never, right?

 Just like no two relationships are the same, no two divorces are the same.
 You and your spouse will decide how your story is written.
 Most couples going through a divorce want to get through the process as quickly, smoothly, and affordably as possible.
 And most couples who have been separated for a long time without incident or court filings end up having a smooth divorce.

-That's a big reason why Hello Divorce exists.
+That's a big reason why Hello Divorce exists

-We think that the traditional 'lawyer up and fight' divorce model is financially and emotionally draining and damaging.
-We flipped the model on its head and make you the center of your divorce - not a lawyer.
-Divorce is about 80% logistics and we make that part convenient and manageable.
-You not only can get your divorce forms completed quicker and easier -- you don't have to pay lawyer fees to do it.
+We think that the traditional "lawyer up and fight" divorce model is financially and emotionally draining and damaging.
+We flipped the model on its head to make you the center of your divorce, not a lawyer.
+Divorce is about 80% logistics, and we make that part convenient and manageable.
+You get your divorce forms completed quicker and easier, and you don't have to pay lawyer fees to do it.